sharkoil/variancepro/PHASE9_SAMPLE_DATA_GENERATOR.md

 ## ✅ **Status: COMPLETE**

-The sample data generator meets all requirements and is ready for immediate use with VariancePro.
+The sample data generator meets all requirements and is ready for immediate use with Quant Commander.
 The tool provides flexible, realistic data generation with proper command-line interface and comprehensive documentation.

 **Ready for**: CSV upload testing, analysis development, and user demonstrations.